It’s Supporter Week at Save the Children and we’re sharing some love with our supporters – just in time for Valentine’s Day.

-We’ve rounded up a few personal thank you notes from staff that we wanted to share with you.
-Thanks again, we think you’re amazing! #sharethelove
+We’ve rounded up a few personal thank you notes from staff, that we wanted to share with you.
+Happy Valentine’s Day #ShareTheLove

 So thank you, as none of this would be possible without you…